 Giorgia Meloni wants the world to know that she’s a close ally to US President Donald Trump — positioning herself as the bridge-builder that an increasingly isolated Europe desperately needs.
-But Trump’s resolve to slap crippling tariffs on the EU might put the vaunted friendship to the test.
+But Trump’s resolve to slap crippling tariffs on the EU could put the vaunted friendship to the test.

 "Replacing the US is unthinkable because they are the first export country outside the EU," Barbara Cimmino, Confindustria's vice president, told The Parliament.
 She added that Italy’s best bet to navigate potential US tariffs would be to strengthen trade with other countries from the Mercosur and Gulf regions.